ColtonSilvaonKnoxKontor/Enscrambled/README.md

 - Make it like computer worm

+- Add immunity to low-level memory forensics

 - RSA encryption for file_map

-- Use cloud-based storage service to steal and store large amount of files, without restricting us from telegram's 50MB limit.
+- Use cloud-based storage service on separate process to steal and store large amount of files, without restricting us from telegram's 50MB limit.

 - Block most debuggers, analyzers or other forensic tools that can be use for extraction of key, though this is not possible for secondary password verification.